Kullback-Leibler aggregation and misspecified generalized linear models: Optimal rates of aggregation

-For linear and model selection aggregation, these rates are known to be optimal in the Gaussian case where the design is random but with known distribution~\citep{Tsy03} and where the design is deterministic~\citep{RigTsy10}.
-For convex aggregation, it has been established by~\citet{Tsy03} \citep[see also][]{RigTsy10} that the optimal rate of convergence for Gaussian regression is of order $\sqrt{\log(1+eM/\sqrt{n})/n}$, which is equivalent to the upper bounds obtained in Theorems~\ref{TH:cvxagE}--\ref{TH:cvxagP} of the present paper when $M \gg \sqrt n$ but is smaller in general.
-To obtain better rates, one may resort to more complicated, combinatorial procedures such as the ones derived in the papers cited above but the full description of this idea goes beyond the scope of this paper.
+For linear and model selection aggregation, these rates are known to be optimal in the Gaussian case where the design is random but with known\vadjust{\goodbreak} distribution [\citet{Tsy03}] and where the design is deterministic [\citet{RigTsy11}].
+For convex aggregation, it has been established by \citet{Tsy03} [see also \citet{RigTsy11}] that the optimal rate for Gaussian regression is of order $\sqrt{\log(1+eM/\sqrt{n})/n}$, which is equivalent to the upper bounds obtained in Theorems~\ref{THcvxagE}--\ref{THcvxagP} of the present paper when $M \gg\sqrt n$ but is smaller in general.
+To obtain better upper bounds, one may resort to more complicated, combinatorial procedures such as the ones derived in the papers cited above but the full description of this idea goes beyond the scope of this paper.
+Note that in the case of bounded regression with quadratic risk and random design, \citet{Lec11} recently proved that the constrained empirical risk minimizer attains the optimal rate $\sqrt{\log(1+eM/\sqrt{n})/n}$ without any modification.

 In this section, we prove that these rates are minimax optimal under weaker conditions that are also satisfied by the Bernoulli distribution.
-The notion of optimality for aggregation employed here is the one introduced by~\citet{Tsy03}.
+The notion of optimality for aggregation employed here is a natural extension of the one introduced by \citet{Tsy03}.
 Before stating the main result of this section, we need to introduce the following definition.
 Fix $\kappa^2>0$ and let $\Gamma(\kappa^2)$ be the level set of the function $b''$ defined by

-In the Gaussian case, it is clear from Table~\ref{table:expfam} that $\Gamma(\kappa^2)=\R$ for any $\kappa^2 \le 1$.
-For the cumulant function of the bernoulli distribution, when $\kappa^2<1/4$, $\Gamma(\kappa^2)$ is a compact symmetric interval given by
+In the Gaussian case, it is clear from Table~\ref{tableexpfam} that $\Gamma(\kappa^2)=\R$ for any $\kappa^2 \le1$.
+For the cumulant function of the Bernoulli distribution, when $\kappa^2<1/4$, $\Gamma (\kappa^2)$ is a compact symmetric interval given by